MakhmudovMurod/Nodemin-Panel/README.md

 # Nodemin
-Ready to use Admin Panel created with Node.js
+Ready to use Admin Panel package created with Node.js